Compatible filters with isomorphism testing: Introduction

+As $G$ is a finitely generated nilpotent group, it is a polycyclic group.
+Every polycyclic group $G$ has a \emph{polycyclic generating sequence (pcgs)} $(a_1,\dots, a_n)$ such that for $G_i=\langle a_i,\dots, a_n\rangle$, the factors $G_i/G_{i+1}$ are cyclic for all $i\in\{1,\dots, n-1\}$, see for example \cite{Sims:book}*{Chapter~9}.
+Along with the map given in Theorem~\ref{thm:Main}, we use properties of pcgs to prove the next theorem.

-\begin{thmalpha} If $\mathcal{X}$ is faithfully filtered by $\phi$, then there exists a bijection between $L(\phi)$ and $\partial\phi_0$ that induces a bijection between the set of bases of $L(\phi)$, respecting the graded direct sum decomposition, and the set of polycyclic generating sequences of $\partial\phi_0$ that are filtered by $\phi$. \end{thmalpha}
+\begin{thmalpha} If $\phi$ is a finite, faithful, and inertia-free $(M, G)$-filter, then there exists a bijection between $L(\phi)$ and $G$ that maps a pcgs of $L(\phi)$, as an abelian group, to a pcgs of $G$. \end{thmalpha}

-When the underlying monoid is cyclic, e.g.\ $M=\mathbb{N}$ and $\phi$ is the lower central series like in the case of the Lazard correspondence, every polycyclic generating set of $G$ is faithfully filtered and corresponds to a basis for $L(\phi)$.
-Even when the monoid $M$ is totally ordered, it is simple to construct faithfully filtered generating sets for $G$, see~\cite{M:efficient-filters}.
-In these examples, the above definitions are expected to always be satisfied, but in the case where $\preceq$ is a partial order, many issues arise, and we illustrate a few in Section~\ref{sec:examples}.

-One of the driving motivations for this work comes from the isomorphism problem of groups\footnote{Filters naturally apply to rings and algebras as well, but we focus on groups here.}.
-Algorithms to decide isomorphism or compute automorphism groups of finite nilpotent groups rely on induction and the ability to construct characteristic subgroups (i.e.\! subgroups fixed by every automorphism), see \cites{CH:iso, ELGO:auts, O'Brien:isomorphism}.
-The algorithms for finite nilpotent groups boil down to just finite $p$-groups, groups of order $p^n$ for some prime $p$.
-For a fixed order $|G|=p^n$, the most challenging groups to compute $\Aut(G)$ are the nonabelian $p$-groups with the fewest known characteristic subgroups: $p$-groups where the only known characteristic subgroups are contained in the set $\{G, G', 1\}$.

-Because of Theorem~\ref{thm:Main2}, we can leverage the structure of the Lie algebra $L(\phi)$ to constrain the possible automorphisms of $G$.
-For example, if each $\phi_s$ is characteristic in $G$, then each automorphism of $G$ induces an automorphism of $L(\phi)$.
-While the reverse direction may not always hold: it could be starting point to construct automorphisms of $G$, especially if $\Aut(L(\phi))$ can be done more efficiently than inductively constructing $\Aut(G)$.
-One example is a large family of graded algebras $L$ in \cite{BOW:graded-algebras} for which $\Aut(L)$ can be constructed in time polynomial in $|L|$.

-Filters (in particular, their associated $M$-graded Lie algebras) have proved to be a significant resource for efficiently constructing characteristic subgroups, see~\cites{M:efficient-filters, M:classical, W:char}.
-The main benefit is that the inclusion of one new subgroup in a filter can drastically change the filter and the associated Lie algebra.
-This opens the door to efficient recursive methods as $\dim L(\phi) = \log_p|G|$.
-To contrast, other methods to construct characteristic subgroups typically partition subgroups based on certain isomorphism invariants like, for example, properties of centralizers and isomorphism types of certain quotients.
-While different properties can further refine these partitions, these operations are not recursive and often require searching through sets of size polynomial in $|G|$.
-Frequently, constructing just one characteristic subgroup not in $\{G,G',1\}$ leads to more characteristic subgroups with filters.
+In particular, if the filter $\theta$ from Theorem~\ref{thm:Main} is faithful, then the map $\pi_{\mathcal{Y}}$ is a bijection.
+When the monoid $M$ is cyclic, like in the $(\N, G)$-filter $\gamma$ given by the lower central series with $\gamma_0 = \gamma_1 = G$, every filter is faithful and inertia-free.
+In the special case that the monoid $M$ is totally ordered, one can construct faithful, inertia-free filters in a simpler way, see~\cite{M:efficient-filters}.
+Therefore, we are interested in pre-orders that are not total orders, but we do not require this.